 He previously held senior positions at APM Terminals International, P&O Nedlloyd, and ECT.
 He studied Dutch corporate law at Erasmus University Rotterdam.

-Eric Johnson is senior editor, technology, at The Journal of Commerce, where he leads coverage and analysis of technology's impact on global logistics and trade.
-Johnson reports regularly on how shippers, carriers across all modes, and logistics companies use software, as well as new concepts impacting core freight transportation processes such as procurement, execution, visibility, and payment.
+Eric Johnson is the JOC's Senior Editor, Technology, where he leads coverage and analysis of technology's impact on global logistics and trade.
+Johnson regularly reports on how shippers, carriers across all modes, and logistics companies use software, as well as new concepts impacting core freight transportation processes like procurement, execution, visibility, and payment.
 Johnson is a regular presenter and moderator at industry events and webinars.
-Prior to joining the JOC, Johnson spent 13 years with American Shipper in a variety of roles, most recently covering the logistics technology landscape and leading the production of a series of benchmark studies on the logistics industry.
+Prior to joining the JOC in May 2018, Johnson spent 13 years with American Shipper in a variety of roles, most recently covering logistics technology and leading the production of a series of benchmark studies on the logistics industry.
 Johnson has a bachelor's in journalism from the University of Wisconsin and a master's in international business from the University of Leeds, UK.
-He has lived and worked in Southern California, the UK, and India, and now resides in the Washington, DC area.
+He has lived and worked in Southern California, the UK, and India, and now resides in the Washington, DC, area.

 Karsten Kildahl joined A.P.
 Møller[Maersk in 1987.
 He spent 13 years in Asia and the Middle East (Japan, Hong Kong, and Dubai), where he held various commercial and management positions within the group.
 In 2003, Kildahl returned to Maersk headquarters in Copenhagen and was appointed group vice president.
 Until 2012 he was the global head of sales and marketing.
 In 2012, Kildahl became responsible for Maersk Line's North Europe region, and since January 2017 he has led the Europe region of Maersk Line and Safmarine, covering 50 countries in Europe and North Africa.
 He also is chairman of Seago Line, Maersk's intra-European carrier.
 Kildahl graduated from Tietgen Business School in Odense, Denmark, and holds a master's in business administration from IMD in Lausanne, Switzerland.